I'm Gonna Be Somebody: Content

-The song is a moderate up-tempo describing a young male named Bobby, who lives in a lower-class community with rather difficult economical issues.
+The song is a moderate up-tempo describing a young man named Bobby, who lives in a lower-class community with rather difficult economical issues.
 Bobby is an aspiring young singer and musician whose lifelong dream is to have a successful career in the music business; however, people in his community beg to differ and advise Bobby to instead choose a more realistic source of income, as they believe a career in music is not a good option.
 Bobby quietly ignores their advice and continues his quest to pursue his dreams and prove all of the nonbelievers wrong.
 A decade passes before Bobby finally achieves those dreams; he is now one of the most successful recording artists (presumably in country music) with a top concert tour and number-one radio singles to his credit.
-Bobby eventually performs a summer homecoming concert; and during his performance, he happens to hear a singing voice coming from the front row of the audience, which is said to be another young male who has exactly the same dreams and ambitions that Bobby once had long ago.
+Bobby eventually performs a summer homecoming concert; and during his performance, he happens to hear a singing voice coming from the front row of the audience, which is said to be another young man who has exactly the same dreams and ambitions that Bobby once had long ago.